DimitriTuaz/radio-didou/README.md

 - Copy the file ./config/loopback/config.yaml into the root folder.
 - Modify it to fit your needs.

+# CI
+CI is done by Drone CI

 # Contribution

 If you want to contribute to this fun, full-stack typescript project, we welcome you on discord : https://discord.gg/CJrZDrt.
 We could also help you if you plan to set-up your own server.